OpenNews/srccon/logistics.md

 SRCCON 2017 takes place at the <a href="https://www.google.com/maps/place/mcnamara+alumni+center/@44.975251,-93.227871,15z/data=!4m2!3m1!1s0x0:0x5f984f594ceab6ad?sa=X&ei=9qzmVISFC4iegwTskYDYCg&ved=0CIcBEPwSMBA">McNamara Alumni Center</a> on the University of Minnesota campus in Minneapolis.

 ## Preparing for SRCCON
-In addition to this page with all the logistical details you may need as you prep for SRCCON, we wanted to make sure you had some information about what to expect at the conference.
+In addition to this page with all the logistical details you may need as you prep for SRCCON, we wanted to make sure you know what to expect at the conference.
 Take a look at our new [SRCCON Participant Guide](/guide/participant/index.html).
-It's our best guess at the questions you may have as you're getting ready for SRCCON.
+It's our best guess at the questions you may have.

-As you're getting ready for your trip to SRCCON, a few things to check out:
+As you're getting ready for your trip to SRCCON, a few more things to check out:

 * [Let other attendees know](https://etherpad.opennews.org/p/SRCCON2017) about any coffee, tea, or games you may be bringing to share, or just that you're gonna be there!
 * [Pitch a lightning talk](https://docs.google.com/forms/d/e/1FAIpQLSfaalUYMDB8NH17eVOX36C0HTdAt5fpMDunB5IJptuVmpCE9w/viewform) on making mistakes and learning from them.
 * [Host an office hours conversation](https://docs.google.com/spreadsheets/d/1zBXlFtCUMjt84wGNXTP2jgw4nwETBLJYYtHNZ0LWtAg/edit#gid=0) and chat one-on-one with participants about a project you're working on or maybe a position you're hiring for.

 ## Getting to SRCCON
 If you're still looking to make your lodging arrangements, we've got [a list of nearby hotels](#lodging) and a [roomshare list](#room-share).
 For getting to the venue, you can also check out [transit](#transit) and [parking](#parking) details.
-Also, if you're attending from outside the US, [we have a recommended resource](#travel-from-outside-the-us) for what to consider at the US border crossing.
+If you're attending from outside the U.S., [we have a recommended resource](#travel-from-outside-the-us) for what to consider at the U.S. border crossing.

 ## During SRCCON
-We've tried to think of everything you might need from [hearty, tasty meals](#meals-at-srccon) to [childcare](#childcare).
+We've tried to think of everything you might need, from [hearty, tasty meals](#meals-at-srccon) to [childcare](#childcare).
 You can check out [the full schedule now](http://schedule.srccon.org/) (it's mobile friendly too!).
-When you arrive at the venue, we'll also have on-the-spot signups to host conversations about the life side of work life balance on Thursday evening and the work side during Friday lunch.
+When you arrive at the venue, we'll also have on-the-spot signups to host conversations about the "life" side of work/life balance on Thursday evening, and the "work" side during Friday lunch.

 Thursday evening, we'll feed you dinner and [have three hours of fun planned](#thursday-evening-at-srccon), and you can even [bring your partner](#thursday-evening-bring-your-partners) to join you.
 We've also gathered details about a local [Alcoholics Anonymous meeting](#alcoholics-anonymous), and your fellow news nerds have written an enormous [guide to the Twin Cities](#more-to-doeatdrinkseedance-to).